nickgaya/rededup/README.md

 It can also be useful for viewing subscriptions or multireddits that aggregate posts from similar subreddits.

+This extension is compatible with Reddit Enhancement Suite's "Never Ending Reddit" feature.

 ## Screenshots

 | <img src="images/s1_hide.png" width="640" /> |